-With Hurricane Sandy almost certain to batter Brooklyn and the rest of the city early next week, the need for up-to-the minute info is even more important.
-At Patch, we will be working around-the-clock to cover the storm, but as with of our reporting, the more interaction we get from users the more comprehensive our coverage will be.
+With Hurricane Sandy almost certain to batter the east coast this weekend, the need for up-to-the minute info is even more important.
+At Patch, we will be working around-the-clock to cover the storm but as with all of our reporting, the more interaction we get from users, the more comprehensive our coverage will be.

-So in advance of Sandy the 'frankenstorm,' here’s how you can use Patch to help paint the local picture of the event.
+So in wake of Sandy, here’s how you can use Patch to help paint the local picture of the event.

 1. Get the news.
 When we know about storm-related news, so will you.
-From important town and village announcements, damages, power outages and floods, we’ll have all the news covered 24-7.
-Refresh the homepage often, we move fast.
+From important county and township announcements, damages, power outages and floods, we’ll have all the news covered.
+Refresh the homepage often; we move fast.

 2. Comment.
 If you have relevant information to add to an article, jump in and make a comment.
 We’ll follow up and likely add it to the article.
 These storm stories will continue to evolve as we speak to more officials and locals.
 You can be a real-time source by commenting.

-Fort Greene-Clinton Hill Patch on Facebook you'll get updates right on your newsfeed.
-And when we write an article we also tweet the news out to our followers.
-If you want the info the fastest way possible, follow
+4. Follow us on Twitter.
+Before we write an article, we tweet the news out to our followers.
+To get info the fastest way possible, follow @BalaCynwydPatch.

 5. Get the iPhone app.
 If the power goes out, your smartphone may end up being your only tool for getting the info on what’s going on in your community.
 Click here to get the Patch app for free on iTunes.
 Not only can you read news on it, but post photos and videos as well.